Geo-Ahmed-Hamed/FWD-Storefront-Backend/README.md

     - TOKEN_SECRET: secret token for hashing

 - change postgress host ip in database.json
+- run npm install
+- Prepare postgress database:
     - run [db-migrate --env dev up] in terminal to migrate database up

 - run [npm run test] for tests if your operating system is linux
 - run [npm run test:windows] for tests if your operating system is windows
 - run [npm run start:dev] to run the project